andrewbrg/rulepilot/README.md

 ## Overview

-`rulepilot` is a fast and lightweight rule engine for JavaScript.
+`RulePilot` is a fast and lightweight rule engine for JavaScript.
 It is designed to be simple to use and easy to integrate into your application.

 The rule engine evaluates human-readable JSON rules against a set of criteria.
 The rules are evaluated in a top-down